vasyl83/tutorials/01.basics/02.router/01.router/05.ipv6/docs.md

 /ipv6 nd prefix default
 set autonomous=yes
 ```
-Now that IPv6 is enabled and all the clients have access to internet through IPv6, the firewall must be setup and enabled.
+Now that IPv6 is enabled and all the clients have access to internet through IPv6, the firewall must be set up and enabled.
 Here is a basic firewall config:
 ```
 /ipv6 firewall filter
 add chain=input comment="Allow ICMPv6" protocol=icmpv6